All shows have been cancelled until further notice. Please check back for updated information.

 “Dream to Fly” describes the most important milestones on our route to conquering the skies – both in terms of technological breakthroughs, as well as our perceptions on flying itself.

-Season of Light explains why we have seasons and traces the origins of many of the world’s most enduring customs from Christmas trees to the Hanukkah Menorah, Santa to the Star of Bethlehem.
+A visually rich show about the darkest and coldest time of the year that explains the seasons and the origins of many of the world's most enduring customs from Christmas trees to the Hanukkah Menorah, Santa and the Star of Bethlehem.

 Earth, Moon and Sun is a full dome Imaginarium show that explores the relationship between the Earth, Moon and Sun with the help of Coyote, an amusing character adapted from Native American oral traditions, who has a razor sharp wit, but is a bit confused about what he sees in the sky.
 Join this fast-paced and fun-filled show as it explores the wonders of lunar phases, sunrises and sunsets, eclipses, space travel to our Moon and other puzzles.
 Native American stories are told throughout the show to help distinguish between myths and science.